Use of this website:

 The data processing is based on your request and is required in accordance with Art.
 6 para.
 1 sentence 1 lit. b GDPR for the purposes above for the appropriate processing of the mandate and for the mutual fulfillment of obligations under the mandate contract.

-The personal data collected by me for the purposes of the mandate will be stored until the expiry of the legal retention obligation for lawyers (6 years after the end of the year in which the mandate has been terminated) and then deleted, except I am obliged under Article 6 para.
+The personal data collected by us for the purposes of the mandate will be stored until the expiry of the legal retention obligation for lawyers (6 years after the end of the year in which the mandate has been terminated) and then deleted, except we are obliged under Article 6 para.
 1 sentence 1 lit. c GDPR to retain it for a longer period due to tax and business law requirements, or you have consented to a longer storage period in accordance with Art.
 6 para.
 1 sentence 1 lit. a GDPR.

 2. Disclosure of data to third parties